trungtin-dinh/choucroute/paper/paper.md

 \mathbf{d} = \mathbf{H}\mathbf{o} + \mathbf{n}.
 $$

-In DD-CASSI-like systems, \(\mathbf{H}\) captures the spatio-spectral filtering induced by the coded mask and spectral integration on the detector, and the number of acquisitions \(S\) is typically much smaller than the number of spectral bands \(W\) [@Hemsley2020calib; @Rouxel2023_ddcassi].
+In DD-CASSI-like systems, $\mathbf{H}$ captures the spatio-spectral filtering induced by the coded mask and spectral integration on the detector, and the number of acquisitions $S$ is typically much smaller than the number of spectral bands $W$ [@Hemsley2020calib; @Rouxel2023_ddcassi].
 Under a separability assumption, a homogeneous region can be represented by a single reference spectrum modulated by a spatial intensity map, enabling fast estimation of a reference spectrum from coded measurements [@Hemsley2022_SA].

 CHOUCROUTE combines: (i) reference spectrum estimation from coded data, (ii) prediction of coded measurements within candidate regions, and (iii) statistical validation of the residuals to decide whether the region is homogeneous and compatible with existing classes.